+1. That Rasier Pacific did not have the pleaded intention is to be inferred from:
-- 1. That Rasier Pacific did not have the pleaded intention is to be inferred from: - (a) the conduct pleaded in paragraph 32, pursuant to which information was obtained from prospective UberX Partners in Australia by which, among other things, the Uber Entities ensured compliance with some, but not all, of the contractual requirements contained in the terms pleaded in paragraph 41(g), (i) and (j); - (b) the matters pleaded in paragraph 55 below, by which the Uber Entities failed to make the enquiries that would have allowed the Uber Entities to ensure compliance by UberX Partners with all of the contractual requirements contained in the terms pleaded in paragraph 41(g), (i) and (j);

-- (c) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 59, 61, 63 and 65 below; and - (d) the Greyball program, as alleged in paragraph 67 below. - 2.
-As to the allegation that Rasier Pacific did not enforce the contractual terms, the Plaintiff refers to: - (a) the matters pleaded in paragraph 55 below; - (b) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraphs 59, 61, 63 and 65 below; and - (c) the Greyball program, as alleged in paragraph 67 below. - 3.
+- (a) the conduct pleaded in paragraph 32, pursuant to which information was obtained from prospective UberX Partners in Australia by which, among other things, the Uber Entities ensured compliance with some, but not all, of the contractual requirements contained in the terms pleaded in paragraph 41(g), (i) and (j); - (b) the matters pleaded in paragraph 55 below, by which the Uber Entities failed to make the enquiries that would have allowed the Uber Entities to ensure compliance by UberX Partners with all of the contractual requirements contained in the terms pleaded in paragraph 41(g), (i) and (j); - (c) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraph 59, 61, 63 and 65 below; and - (d) the Greyball programattempts to avoid or delay enforcement action, as alleged in paragraph 65B; and - (e) the Evasion Tools, as alleged in paragraphs 66 and 66 below. - 2.
+As to the allegation that Rasier Pacific did not enforce the contractual terms, the Plaintiff refers to: - (a) the matters pleaded in paragraph 55 below; - (b) the publication of an intention to pay, and the payment of, Regulatory Fines, as alleged in paragraphs 59, 61, 63 and 65 below; and - (c) the Greyball programattempts to avoid or delay enforcement action, as alleged in paragraph 65B; and - (d) the Evasion Tools, as alleged in paragraphs 66 and 66 below. - 3.
 Further particulars may be provided after discovery. - 43.
-From about 21 December 2015: - UberX Partners who had entered into the Rasier Pacific Contract could elect between: - using a smartphone provided by Rasier Pacific and paying the costs prescribed by the Rasier Pacific Contract; or - (ii) installing the Uber Partner app on their own smartphone; and - (b) Rasier Pacific provided UberX Partners who elected to use a smartphone provided by Rasier Pacific with such a smartphone and charged those UberX Partners the costs prescribed by the Rasier Pacific Contract for doing so.
+From about 21 December 2015: - (a) UberX Partners who had entered into the Rasier Pacific Contract could elect between: - using a smartphone provided by Rasier Pacific and paying the costs prescribed by the Rasier Pacific Contract; or - (ii) installing the Uber Partner app on their own smartphone; and

+(b) Rasier Pacific provided UberX Partners who elected to use a smartphone provided by Rasier Pacific with such a smartphone and charged those UberX Partners the costs prescribed by the Rasier Pacific Contract for doing so.